Skip to content

 Summary

-This ADR defines the structure for Catalog Items in the DCM Service Catalog.
+This ADR defines the structure for Catalog Items (curated offerings) and Catalog Item Instances (user orders) in the DCM Service Catalog.

 Motivation